Smaller class sizes, face masks included under guidelines to reopen LA County schools

 Severe safety restrictions on student and educator activities are detailed in the framework, however, the guidelines are not requirements, only suggestions for each district to consider.
 The only requirements each district must comply with are those set by health officials.

-El Segundo Unified School District Superintendent Melissa Moore and other educators who participated in a telephone conference Wednesday to announce the framework said they were thankful to have the document as a guide when it comes time to reopen.

-"It really provides superintendents serious considerations to consider that will need to be addressed as we reopen schools, and it's important to note that the guidance allows us all to exercise local control and make the very best decisions with community input for the students we serve,'' Moore said.
+On a larger scale, State Superintendent of Public Instruction Tony Thurmond said California needs to come up with $500 million to help close the digital divide that was presented itself as students distance learn.

-But beyond the framework, Duardo said that -- if schools are to reopen this fall -- districts still need more guidance from health officials and more financial support from legislators to rise to the challenge of reopening during the pandemic.
+Beyond the framework provided for L.A.
+County, Duardo said that -- if schools are to reopen this fall -- districts still need more guidance from health officials and more financial support from legislators to rise to the challenge of reopening during the pandemic.

 "We know schools will need additional resources to become better equipped and skilled at remote learning, address learning loss, implement vital health and safety protocols and support mental health and wellness,'' the head of nation's largest regional education agency said.
 "We are operating under the cloud of massive budget cuts and uncertainty about the pandemic.
 Schools are going to face extraordinary challenges in ensuring the safe physical reopening of campuses.''